 Program Director – Jill S. Pleasant, MA, OTR/L

 Jill had been the AzTAP Director from 1999 until 2008.
-She returned to AzTAP in the fall of 2012 and is delighted to be back in this position once again.
+She returned to AzTAP in the fall of 2012 .
 She obtained her undergraduate degree in occupational therapy from New York University, her graduate degree from the University of Central Florida and her Certificate in Assistive Technology Applications from CSUN at Northridge.
 As an occupational therapist and assistive technology specialist, she has many years of experience in variety of healthcare and educational settings in Arizona, Florida, and New York, and has worked extensively with individuals having a wide range of disabilities.
 Jill strongly believes that assistive technology is an essential, but under-utilized tool for improving independence and quality of life for persons with disabilities of all ages.

-Assistive Technology Specialist – Clayton Guffey, MSW, CRC, ATP, CEAC
+Assistive Technology Specialist, Senior – Clayton Guffey, MSW, CRC, ATP, CEAC

 Clayton joined AzTAP as an Assistive Technology Specialist in early 2007.
 He obtained his undergraduate degree in Sociology from NAU in 1994 and a Master of Social Work Degree from ASU in the fall of 2002.
 Clayton has certifications as a Certified Rehabilitation Counselor from the Commission on Rehabilitation Counselor Certification (CRCC), an Assistive Technology Practitioner (ATP) from the Rehabilitation Engineering & Assistive Technology Society of North America (RESNA) as well as a Certified Environmental Accessibility Consultant (CEAC) via Accessible Home Improvement of America.
 Prior to coming to AzTAP in 2006, Clayton was employed for 10 years as a Rehabilitation Counselor in Phoenix with the Rehabilitation Services Administration (RSA).
 During that time Clayton facilitated a case managed Independent Living (IL) program with RSA that assisted individuals with significant disabilities to increase their independence and control over their lives.
 Clayton has extensive experience working with individuals with disabilities to evaluate, determine and obtain assistive technology of all forms that can assist them in improving their capabilities and independence.
 His approach to service provision uses the paradigms of person centered planning and independent living philosophy.

-Assistive Technology Specialist – Mellowdee Brooks, M.Ed, ATP
+Assistive Technology Specialist – Heidi Lervik, MA, CRC, ATP

 Adi joined the AzTAP team in January of 2013.
-Although new to the AT field, Adi has extensive customer service experience and is truly looking forward to helping each and every one of our clients, as well as our staff members and partners.
+Although new to the AT field at that time, Adi has extensive customer service experience and is truly looking forward to helping each and every one of our clients, as well as our staff members and partners.
 Prior to joining AzTAP, Adi worked in marketing and in healthcare, and has earned degrees from both Brandeis University and the University of Chicago.